gristlabs/grist-help/help/en/docs/col-refs.md

 It would be useful if the dropdown list of city choices were filtered based on the country selected in the “Country” column.

-To filter a reference column’s dropdown list, select the reference column then set a “Dropdown Condition“ in the Creator Panel under ‘Column’ tab.
+To filter a reference column’s dropdown list, select the reference column then set a “Dropdown Condition“ in the Creator Panel under the ‘Column’ tab.

 *![whatever](/images/filter-reference-columns/set-dropdown-condition.png)*
 {: .screenshot-half }